tomwhartung/seeourminds.com-bootstrap/doc/language_of_seeourminds.md

   - Very personal, loving caring: hearts are Red, not Green
   - Getting mad and seeing Red

-## Vertical:
+## Vertical: The Dominant Personality Function

-Represents the person's most obvious function (color), and is directed outwardly.
+Represents the person's **most obvious** function (color), and is directed outwardly.

 - In Extraverts, this is the strongest (dominant) function.
 - In Introverts, this is the supporting (auxiliary) function.

-In personalities with **strong** preferences, the Vertical can get "lost" due to the image containing a plethora of just the one color.
+In personalities with **extremely strong** preferences, the Vertical can get "lost" due to the image containing a plethora of just the one color.

-## Horizontal:
+## Horizontal: The Auziliary Personality Function

-Represents the person's function supporting their most obvious function (color), and is directed inwardly.
+Represents the function **supporting** the person's most obvious function (color), and is directed inwardly.

 - In Extraverts, this is the supporting (auxiliary) function.
 - In Introverts, this is the strongest (dominant) function.